linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 We initially start off by modifying the existing emojivoto application to have feature flags to enable/disable features such as MySQL, Redis, gRPC, websockets, etc. This is important because emojivoto is heavily used in the getting started process.

 ## Implementation Details
 The proposed test framework shall be written using Go.
-Apart from managing output results, the standard `testing` framework provides us features that our conformance test suite could leverage, for E.g - running tests in parallel, passing command line flags to make tests configurable, skipping tests, etc.
+Apart from managing output results, the standard `testing` framework provides us features that our conformance test suite could leverage, for E.g - running tests in parallel, passing command line flags to make tests configurable, skipping tests, etc. Moreover, this shall also give us the flexibility to reuse existing code (packages, objects, etc.) from the _linkerd2_ codebase.
+It would then also be possible to use _kubernetes/client-go_ to neatly write and manage code that can read from the cluster.

 Additionally, we may use [Sonobuoy](https://sonobuoy.io/) as a wrapper around our test framework.
 Hence, this RFC proposes 2 ways to run the test framework.